nikhilaii93/PolygonSel/README.md

  */

  TODO
- - Add functionality for non-overlapping polygons
- - Check sides of polygon do not cross each other
+ - Check sides of polygon do not cross each other, reflex polygons, maybe are not to be removed
- - Implement point polygon test, and add edit feature
  - Decide on file format